Ecuador: María Paula Romo takes office as interior minister.

-Russia: Vladimir Vasilyev is elected by the local parliament as head of the republic of Dagestan (77 of 86 votes), Yunus-Bek Yevkurov as head of the republic of Ingushetia (26 of 30), and Dmitry Artyukhov as governor of Yamalo-Nenets autonomous okrug (14 of 18); all are the acting incumbents.
+Russia: Vladimir Vasilyev is elected by the local parliament as head of the republic of Dagestan (77 of 86 votes), Yunus-Bek Yevkurov as head of the republic of Ingushetia (26 of 30), and Dmitry Artyukhov as governor of Yamalo-Nenets autonomous okrug (14 of 18); all are the (acting, except Yevkurov) incumbents and are sworn in the same day; in Ingushetia the legislature then approves Zyalimkhan Yevloyev as prime minister (29-1).
 Results of popular elections (CPRF=Communist Party of the Russian Federation; LDPR=Liberal-Democratic Party of Russia; UR=United Russia):

-- Khakassia: Valentin Konovalov (CPRF) wins 47.1% of the vote, acting incumbent Viktor Zimin (UR) 34.1%, Andrey Filyagin (A Just Russia) 11.8%, Aleksandr Myakhar (Party of Growth) 7.0%; turnout 41.8%.
+- Khakassia: Valentin Konovalov (CPRF) wins 47.1% of the vote, incumbent Viktor Zimin (UR) 34.1%, Andrey Filyagin (A Just Russia) 11.8%, Aleksandr Myakhar (Party of Growth) 7.0%; turnout 41.8%.
 On September 21 Zimin withdraws his candidature from the runoff, which was to take place September 23.
-A runoff will now take place within two weeks between Konovalov and the third-placed candidate, Filyagin.
+A runoff is now to take place within two weeks between Konovalov and the third-placed candidate, Filyagin.

 - Altay kray: acting incumbent Viktor Tomenko (UR) 55.0%, Vladimir Semyonov (LDPR) 16.6%, Lyudmila Suslova (A Just Russia) 14.5%, Andrey Krylov (Party of Growth) 13.8%; turnout 37.3%.
 Tomenko takes office September 17.